 A product manager may want to understand the factors that most strongly correlate with dropout in a specific funnel.
 A VP of Ecommerce, on the other hand, is looking for holistic insight into the digital experience so they can strategically understand and improve the experiences that matter the most.
 One will need a more granular view of user interaction data, the other will need a high-level, aggregate view of the entire digital experience.

 Ideally, you can source a digital experience platform that acts as a common source of insights for individuals and teams at every level in the organization, reducing back-and-forth and ensuring your organization can quickly align on its most important opportunities.

 How will this platform enrich my existing technology stack?

 Extensibility is a critical consideration when you are shopping for a digital experience platform.
-Your DX platform should integrate seamlessly with your existing stack and provide data and insights where your teams already spend their time.
+Your DXI platform should integrate seamlessly with your existing stack and provide data and insights where your teams already spend their time.